CIRCABC/EUShare/docker/README.md

 ## Update the environment
 In order to update the client and the server, you may use the tomcat7 maven plugin.
-- Go into `server` and run `mvn clean tomcat7:deploy -Dmaven.test.skip=true -Dspring.profiles.active=docker -Dtomcat.admin=managerscript -Dtomcat.admin.password=password -Dtomcat.deploy.url=YourVMUrl/manager/text` in order to update the server with your latest changes.
+- Go into `server` and run `mvn clean tomcat7:deploy -Dmaven.test.skip=true -Dspring.profiles.active=devdocker -Dtomcat.admin=managerscript -Dtomcat.admin.password=password -Dtomcat.deploy.url=YourVMUrl/manager/text` in order to update the server with your latest changes.
-- Go into `client` and run `mvn clean tomcat7:deploy -Dmaven.test.skip=true -Dspring.profiles.active=docker -Dtomcat.admin=managerscript -Dtomcat.admin.password=password -Dtomcat.deploy.url=YourVMUrl/manager/text` in order to update the client with your latest changes.
+- Go into `client` and run `mvn clean tomcat7:deploy -Dmaven.test.skip=true -Dspring.profiles.active=devdocker -Dtomcat.admin=managerscript -Dtomcat.admin.password=password -Dtomcat.deploy.url=YourVMUrl/manager/text` in order to update the client with your latest changes.